 - Social Skills—being able to build relationships and interact well with others.
 In the workplace, we benefit from being able to develop a strong rapport with leaders and coworkers.

-Not only do these skills benefit us in more homogeneous groups, but emotional intelligence also helps us to navigate diversity and leverage differences in a way that leads to more creative and productive work environments.
+These skills benefit us in more heterogeneous groups, but emotional intelligence also helps us navigate diversity and leverage differences in a way that leads to more creative and productive work environments.
 There is no magic anti-bias or anti-discrimination pill we can take to be culturally competent.
 Creating an inclusive work culture takes practice and some good old human trial and error.
 We aren’t robots.
-As we look at our emotional intelligence, we cannot ignore the impact that our cultural paradigms.
+As we look at our emotional intelligence, we cannot ignore our cultural paradigms’ impact.
 What is valued highly in one identity group may be an offense in another.

 Managing and understanding our emotional intelligence is especially important in situations when we are under pressure.
 For example, when we are:

 - Dealing with challenging relationships

 - Cross-cultural/Intercultural engagement